 - December 17th, 2019 - Briefing to the Portland Planning & Sustainability Commission

 - January 14th, 2019 - Hearing and Recommendations with the Portland Planning & Sustainability Commission

-- February/March - Ordinance for adoption by Portland City Council
+- April 22nd, 2020 - Ordinance for adopted by Portland City Council